Exactly How to See the Best of Florence in One Day

 To see the best of Florence in one day, it’s going to be a busy one.
 And we firmly believe that it’s important to get your caffeine fix in before getting started.

 Like the rest of Italy, coffee is a way of life in Florence.
-Starting your day in a local cafe, sipping on an espresso and enjoying a delicious, freshly-baked pastry is the only way to start a day in Florence.
+Starting your day in a local cafe, sipping on an espresso and enjoying a delicious, freshly-baked pastry is the only way to start a day exploring the city.

 The city also has a thriving specialty coffee scene, which you can read more about in our guide to the best specialty coffee shops in Florence.